rentainhe/TRAR-VQA/README.md

 - `TAU_POLICY={0, 1, 2}`, to set the `temperature schedule` in training TRAR when using `ROUTING: 'hard'`.
 - `TAU_MAX=int`, to set the maximum temperature in training.
 - `TAU_MIN=int`, to set the minimum temperature in training.
-- `BINARIZE=bool`, binarize the predicted alphas (alphas: the prob of choosing one path), which means only keep the maximum alpha and set others to zero.
-If `BINARIZE=False`, it will keep all of the alphas and get a weight sum of different routing predict result by alphas.
+- `BINARIZE=bool`, binarize the predicted alphas (alphas: the prob of choosing one path), which means **during test time**, we only keep the maximum alpha and set others to zero.
+If `BINARIZE=False`, it will keep all of the alphas and get a weight sum of different routing predict result by alphas. **It won't influence the training**

 **`TAU_POLICY` visualization**